basho/rfc/Options_for_a_now_function/README.md

 ## The Correct Way

 The correct way is to implement a consistent server-side timestamp path.
-That timestamp could be used with a SQL command like
+That timestamp could be used with a SQL command like:

 ```sql
 INSERT INTO mytable VALUES("a", now());